Last updated on September 22, 2023

 Ivan laughed.
 “Of course not.
 You are one of the most trusted young men, and…”

 Relief crossed the lad’s face that the gatekeeper wasn’t going to reprimand him, but when Ivan stopped midsentence, Leonid leaned in.
 He didn’t want to miss something important.

 Ivan bit his lip, unsure of how much he should tell Leonid.
-There was no guarantee the young lad would agree to his business proposition, and if he didn’t agree, the information he shared could put Leonid at risk.
+There was no guarantee the young lad would agree to his business proposition; if he didn’t, the information he shared could put Leonid at risk.

 Leonid’s life had not been easy.
-Both of his parents died before he turned twelve, so he had been raised by various families in the village.
+His parents died before he turned twelve, so he was raised by various families in the village.
 That was typical because most people died before age thirty.
 If someone lived to forty, that was unusual.
-Leonid didn’t know how old Ivan was, but the fact that he had white hair made him seem ancient to the lad.
+Leonid didn’t know how old Ivan was, but his white hair made him seem ancient.
 Ivan had no power beyond his duties as gatekeeper, but his old age earned him great respect.

 Leonid’s thoughts returned to the present.
 Why had Ivan summoned him out of the thousands who lived in the city?
 He anxiously waited for Ivan to finish his sentence.
-Soon the sun would settle below the hills.
-Leonid did not like walking around after dark, especially when it was such a long walk back to his apartment.
+Soon the sun would set below the hills.
+Leonid did not like walking around after dark, especially when it was such a long journey back to his apartment.

 “…and what?”
 Leonid asked.

 Ivan glanced around, perhaps making sure no one could overhear their conversation.